U.S. state: Secession from the Union

-The Constitution is silent on the issue of whether a state can secede from the Union.
-Its predecessor, the Articles of Confederation, stated that the United States "shall be perpetual."
+The Constitution speaks of "union" several times, but does not explicitly discuss the issue of whether a state can secede from the Union.
+Its predecessor, the Articles of Confederation, stated that the union of the United States "shall be perpetual."
 The question of whether or not individual states held the unilateral right to secession was a passionately debated feature of the nations' political discourse from early in its history and remained a difficult and divisive topic until the American Civil War.
 In 1860 and 1861, 11 southern states each declared secession from the United States and joined to form the Confederate States of America (CSA).
 Following the defeat of Confederate forces by Union armies in 1865, those states were brought back into the Union during the ensuing Reconstruction era.
 The federal government never recognized the sovereignty of the CSA, nor the validity of the ordinances of secession adopted by the seceding states.

 Following the war, the United States Supreme Court, in Texas v.
 White (1869), held that states did not have the right to secede and that any act of secession was legally void.
-Drawing on the Preamble to the Constitution, which states that the Constitution was intended to "form a more perfect union" and speaks of the people of the United States in effect as a single body politic, as well as the language of the Articles of Confederation, the Supreme Court maintained that states did not have a right to secede.
-The court's reference in the same decision to the possibility of such changes occurring "through revolution, or through consent of the States," essentially means that this decision holds that no state has a right to unilaterally decide to leave the Union.
+Drawing on the "perpetual" union language of the Articles of Confederation, and its succeeding Preamble to the Constitution, which states that the Constitution intends to "form a more perfect union", and speaks of the people of the United States a single body politic who are the authors of the more perfect union ("We the people"), the Supreme Court found that states did not have a right to secede.
+The court's reference in the same decision to the possibility of such changes occurring "through revolution, or through consent of the States", essentially means that this decision holds that no state has a right to unilaterally decide to leave the Union.

 Name origins

 The 50 states have taken their names from a wide variety of languages.
 Twenty-four state names originate from Native American languages.
 Of these, eight are from Algonquian languages, seven are from Siouan languages, three are from Iroquoian languages, one is from Uto-Aztecan languages and five others are from other indigenous languages.
 Hawaii's name is derived from the Polynesian Hawaiian language.

 Of the remaining names, 22 are from European languages.
 Seven are from Latin (mainly Latinized forms of English names) and the rest are from English, Spanish and French.
 Eleven states are named after individual people, including seven named for royalty and one named after a President of the United States.
 The origins of six state names are unknown or disputed.
-Several of the states that derive their names from names used for Native peoples have retained the plural ending of "s".
+Several of the states that derive their names from names used for Native peoples retain the final letter "s" in the indigenous name.